 In cultural evolution, agents learn by observing others and storing examples of behaviour

-Generations are discrete
+Generations are discrete (not necessary, but a simplifying assumption)

 Clearly, these assumptions are idealisations, and the actual factors are much more complex than this.
 As noted earlier, the assumption that all turns contain verbs is clearly counterfactual, given the elliptical nature of many responses.
 However, as a starting point, we think that this model captures some of the crucial constraints on interactive language use under temporal pressure.
 We are attempting to construct the simplest model which will help us think about the intricate inter- relationships between conversation, cognition and cultural evolution.
 One way to construe the model is that it captures only some conversations, not every interaction between agents, and that the selective pressure only applies in turns which match the conditions above.